 by Cheryl Norman (The legacy of V. Garth Norman lives on)

 I am sharing a short video at the end of this article of the Maya Sacred Temple Ceremonies, which are deeply rooted in the spiritual and cultural traditions of the Maya people.
 These ceremonies, which Garth and I attended in 2010, were led by Tat Rigoberto Itzep Chanchovac, a respected Maya leader.
 He invited a dozen scholars to witness the ceremonies that took place at 4 different ancient sites in Guatemala and Izapa, Mexico.
 These traditional Maya people, recognizing the changing times, hired a producer to video the ceremonies for their descendants who are leaving the Maya villages and moving to large cities.
-One entire ceremony took 3 hours, but you will view only 9 minutes of special parts of it.
+Each entire ceremony took 3 hours, but you will view only 9 minutes of special parts of it.

 We knew nothing about the Maya Ceremonies until the first one began.
 As we watched each part of their Ceremonies, we were amazed at how similar it is to other temple ceremonies around the world, which are also rich in symbolism and spiritual significance.
 We asked if we could take pictures of the Ceremonies, and the Mayan Leader Tat Rigoberto Itzep Chanchovac, said “Yes”.